jeffpar/pcjs.v1/devices/ti57/rom/README.md

 	LOAD    A,A+A,000F 0000 0000 0000

-it is not an instruction that was ever used.
+it does not appear to be an instruction that TI ever used.
 This is why I have disassembled zeros in my own listings as "UNUSED".

 TI-57 Production ROMs
 ---------------------